jjg/jsfs/README.md

 jsfs uses several custom headers to control access to data and how it is stored.

 ###x-private
-Set this header to `true` to mark files as private (won't show up in directory listings).  *NOTE:* since private files don't show up in directory listings you'll have to keep track of the URL's yourself.
+Set this header to `true` to mark files as private (they won't show up in directory listings).  *NOTE:* since private files don't show up in directory listings you'll have to keep track of the URL's yourself.
 Additionally, to access private files a valid `x-access-token` header must be supplied with the `GET` request.

 ###x-encrypted
 Set this header to `true` to encrypt stored data before it is stored on-disk.
 Once enabled decryption happens automatically on `GET` requests and additional modifications via `PUT` will be encrypted as well. *NOTE:* encryption increases CPU utilization and reduces deduplication performance so use only when necissary.